anu71195/ecommerceApp/Readme.md

 <table>
    <tr>
         <td>New image uploaded and url generated is displayed and image is displayed below 2</td>
-        <td>Searched on admin home screen 2 with updated product with 0 stock as not available 2</td>
+        <td>Searched on admin home screen with updated product with updated image</td>
-        <td>Searched on user home screen 2 with updated product with 0 stock as not available 2</td>
+        <td>Searched on user home screen with updated product with with updated image</td>
    </tr>
    <tr>
         <td><img style="text-align: center;" src="images/editFlow/editScreen5.PNG" width="240"></td>